-Access owns a controlling equity interest in Deezer S.A., which was formerly known as Odyssey Music Group ("Odyssey"), a French company that controls and operates a music streaming service, formerly through Odyssey's subsidiary, Blogmusik SAS, under the name Deezer ("Deezer"), and is represented on Deezer S.A.'s Board of Directors.
-Subsidiaries of the Company have been a party to license arrangements with Deezer since 2008, which provide for the use of the Company's sound recordings on Deezer's ad-supported and subscription streaming services worldwide (excluding Japan) in exchange for fees paid by Deezer.
+Access owns an equity interest in Deezer S.A., which was formerly known as Odyssey Music Group ("Odyssey"), a French company that controls and operates a music streaming service, formerly through Odyssey's subsidiary, Blogmusik SAS ("Blogmusik"), under the name Deezer ("Deezer"), and is represented on Deezer S.A.'s Board of Directors.
+Subsidiaries of the Company have been a party to license arrangements with Deezer since 2008, which provide for the use of the Company's sound recordings on Deezer's ad-supported and subscription streaming services worldwide (excluding China, North Korea, and Japan (included for subscription services only)) in exchange for fees paid by Deezer.
 The Company has also authorized Deezer to include the Company's sound recordings in Deezer's streaming services where such services are offered as a bundle with third-party services or products (e.g., telco services or hardware products), for which Deezer is also required to make payments to the Company.
-Deezer paid to the Company an aggregate amount of approximately \$42 million, \$49 million and \$39 million in connection with the foregoing arrangements during the fiscal years ended September 30, 2020, September 30, 2019 and September 30, 2018, respectively.
-In addition, in connection with these arrangements, (i) the Company was issued, and currently holds, warrants to purchase shares of Deezer S.A.; and (ii) the Company purchased a small number of shares of Deezer S.A., which collectively represent a small minority interest in Deezer S.A.
+Deezer paid to the Company an aggregate amount of approximately \$42 million, \$42 million and \$49 million in connection with the foregoing arrangements during the fiscal years ended September 30, 2021, 2020 and 2019, respectively.
+In addition, the Company was issued, and currently holds, warrants to purchase shares of Deezer S.A. and the Company purchased a small number of shares of Deezer S.A., which collectively represent a small minority interest in Deezer S.A.
 The Company also has various publishing agreements with Deezer.
 Warner Chappell has licenses with Deezer for use of repertoire on the service in Europe, which the Company refers to as a PEDL license (referencing the Company's Pan European Digital Licensing initiative), and for territories in Latin America.
-For the PEDL and Latin American licenses for the fiscal years ended September 30, 2020 and September 30, 2019, Deezer paid the Company an additional approximately \$2 million and \$1 million, respectively.
+For the PEDL and Latin American licenses for the fiscal years ended September 30, 2021, 2020 and 2019, Deezer paid the Company an additional approximately \$2 million, \$2 million and \$1 million, respectively.
 Deezer also licenses other publishing rights controlled by Warner Chappell through statutory licenses or through various collecting societies.